-The E-Algorithms has been proven stable for standard workloads in [12].
-In order to prove stability of the GE-Algorithms in the presence of coupled tasks, it needs to be shown that the inclusion of the Feasibility Conditions avoids instability.
-First we restate a lemma from [14] that shows that only tasks whose standard starting times overlap with the execution of usurper task T_x on the NGC, need to be considered as potentially vulnerable tasks in order to guarantee stability.
+The Regular-Algorithm has been proven stable for regular workloads in [13].
+In order to prove stability of the General-Algorithms in the presence of coupled tasks, it needs to be shown that the inclusion of the Feasibility Conditions avoids instability.
+First we restate a lemma from [15] that shows that only tasks whose standard starting times overlap with the execution of usurper task T_x on the NGC, need to be considered as potentially vulnerable tasks in order to guarantee stability.